mattshardman/test-docs/docs/index.md

 end
 ```

+* All stories should be checked against accessibility guidelines using the accessibility add on tab in storybooks
 * We should only add tests using `react-testing-library` where components are particularly complicated inorder to get the component into a hard to reach state.
 * As the components increase in size/complexity they should be composed from smalled components that have already been tested and any data they need mocked using `msw` (mock service worker)
 * Larger components/pages should handle there own data flow using only the minimium number of props required to fetch that data with data fetching hooks that use `react-query` under the hook.
 (Again the data lifecycle can be mocked using `msw`).